-- tendency for consuming P than C from their food substrates (Gundersen et al., 2002), we do - 397 not currently have a good understanding of mechanisms how bacteria attached to sinking - 398 POM can preferentially remineralize P over C (Benitez-Nelson, 2000). - 399 - 400 Physical mechanisms such as abiotic particle fragmentation that physically removes P may - 401 also increase the C:P flux ratio at depth.
-It has been suggested that the smaller, older - 402 refractory particles that have undergone more fragmentation contribute a greater fraction of 403 POM collected in the deeper trap samples because smaller particles generally have a longer - 403 POM collected in the deeper trap samples because smaller particles generally have a longer 404 residence time in the oceans (Karl et al., 1988; Wakeham et al., 1984).
-Physical mixing and - 405 circulation are also likely to be vital in explaining why C:P flux ratios do not continue to - 406 increase indefinitely below the twilight zone.
-As nutrient concentrations in the deep ocean (> - 407 400 m) show that the globally averaged bulk of organic matter remineralization occurs in - 408 approximately Redfield ratio (Anderson & Sarmiento, 1994), the physical mechanisms - 409 maybe playing critical roles in averaging the signal of elevated POC:POP in the surface and - 410 twilight zone from reaching the deep ocean (Shaffer et al., 1999; Weber & Deutsch, 2010). - 412 Methodological issues related to sediment traps, including hydrodynamic biases, swimmers, - 413 and solubilization, prohibit us from making firm quantitative conclusions on the extent of - 414 selective remineralization of POP over POC at different oceanographic regions (Buesseler, - 415 Antia, et al., 2007).
-A previous study showed that solubilization of P after being collected in - 416 the sediment traps occurs at a much greater extent relative to C and could change the - 417 estimation of the stoichiometric C:P ratios of sinking particles (Antia, 2005; Buesseler et al., - 418 2007).
-However, enhanced remineralization and solubilization of P, relative to C, whether it - 419 occurs in the water column or in the sediment trap, support our point that P is more labile - 420 than C. - 421 - 422 Here, we showed using a 3D model and theory that C:P variability in the twilight zone can - 423 modulate the strength of carbon sequestration by at least 20%.
-Our result is unique in that - 424 redistribution of DIC can occur without a change in the nutrient distribution, and the change - 425 in DIC distribution is entirely through the change in particle export stoichiometry.
-Ocean - 426 biogeochemical models are beginning to incorporate flexible C:N:P of phytoplankton (Chien - 427 et al., 2020; Kwiatkowski et al., 2018; Matsumoto et al., 2021; Pahlow et al., 2020) but most - 428 models do not yet explicitly consider a change in the elemental stoichiometry of POM once it - 429 leaves below the euphotic zone.
-In this regard, other mathematical forms of remineralization - 430 profiles such as exponential function (Armstrong et al., 2001; Lauderdale & Cael, 2021; - 431 Pavia et al., 2019) to prevent flux stoichiometry from increasing indefinitely with depth.
-In - 432 addition to modeling passive fluxes, models also need to consider active transport of material
+395 have been observed (Benitez-Nelson et al., 2004), and bacteria are known to have a greater 396 tendency for consuming P than C from their food substrates (Gundersen et al., 2002), we do 397 not currently have a good understanding of mechanisms how bacteria attached to sinking 398 POM can preferentially remineralize P over C (Benitez-Nelson, 2000).

+Physical mechanisms such as abiotic particle fragmentation that physically removes P may also increase the C:P flux ratio at depth.
+It has been suggested that the smaller, older refractory particles that have undergone more fragmentation contribute a greater fraction of POM collected in the deeper trap samples because smaller particles generally have a longer residence time in the oceans (Karl et al., 1988; Wakeham et al., 1984).
+Physical mixing and circulation are also likely to be vital in explaining why C:P flux ratios do not continue to increase indefinitely below the twilight zone.
+As nutrient concentrations in the deep ocean (> 400 m) show that the globally averaged bulk of organic matter remineralization occurs in approximately Redfield ratio (Anderson & Sarmiento, 1994), the physical mechanisms maybe playing critical roles in averaging the signal of elevated POC:POP in the surface and twilight zone from reaching the deep ocean (Shaffer et al., 1999; Weber & Deutsch, 2010).

+Methodological issues related to sediment traps, including hydrodynamic biases, swimmers, and solubilization, prohibit us from making firm quantitative conclusions on the extent of selective remineralization of POP over POC at different oceanographic regions (Buesseler, Antia, et al., 2007).
+A previous study showed that solubilization of P after being collected in the sediment traps occurs at a much greater extent relative to C and could change the estimation of the stoichiometric C:P ratios of sinking particles (Antia, 2005; Buesseler et al., 2007).
+However, enhanced remineralization and solubilization of P, relative to C, whether it occurs in the water column or in the sediment trap, support our point that P is more labile than C.

+Here, we showed using a 3D model and theory that C:P variability in the twilight zone can modulate the strength of carbon sequestration by at least 20%.
+Our result is unique in that redistribution of DIC can occur without a change in the nutrient distribution, and the change in DIC distribution is entirely through the change in particle export stoichiometry.
+Ocean biogeochemical models are beginning to incorporate flexible C:N:P of phytoplankton (Chien et al., 2020; Kwiatkowski et al., 2018; Matsumoto et al., 2021; Pahlow et al., 2020) but most models do not yet explicitly consider a change in the elemental stoichiometry of POM once it leaves below the euphotic zone.
+In this regard, other mathematical forms of remineralization profiles such as exponential function (Armstrong et al., 2001; Lauderdale & Cael, 2021; Pavia et al., 2019) to prevent flux stoichiometry from increasing indefinitely with depth.
+In

+431 432 addition to modeling passive fluxes, models also need to consider active transport of material

 - 433 via vertically migrating animals and how they change C:N:P flux stoichiometry in the - 434 twilight zone (Hannides et al., 2009; Saba et al., 2021; Schiettekatte et al., 2020).
-As many - 435 biogeochemical processes in the ocean twilight zone that govern particle transfer are still - 436 enigmatic (Boyd et al., 2019; Robinson et al., 2010), future studies using new technologies - 437 such as Underwater Vision Profilers, robots, and autonomous Argo floats could significantly - 438 advance our current understanding of particle dynamics in the twilight zone (A. Martin et al., - 439 2020). - 440
+As many - 435 biogeochemical processes in the ocean twilight zone that govern particle transfer are still - 436 enigmatic (Boyd et al., 2019; Robinson et al., 2010), future studies using new technologies - 437 such as Underwater Vision Profilers, robots, and autonomous Argo floats could significantly - 438 advance our current understanding of particle dynamics in the twilight zone (A. Martin et al., - 439 2020).

-441 Acknowledgments
+Acknowledgments